The Awakening (2011 film)

+The film premiered at the 2011 Toronto International Film Festival, and was released in the United Kingdom on 11 November 2011, by StudioCanal.
+Set in 1921, it follows Florence’s efforts to debunk the supernatural claims, which gradually lead her to confront unexplained occurrences and personal trauma.
+The narrative incorporates themes related to grief, skepticism, and belief in the aftermath of war.

+Critical response highlighted the film’s atmosphere, cinematography, and Hall’s performance, though some reviewers noted its slow pacing and ambiguity in the final act.
+With a production budget of approximately £3.1 million, the film earned around US $4.5 million worldwide.
+It has been noted for its use of Gothic horror conventions and has drawn comparisons to other British ghost stories such as The Woman in Black.

 Plot

-In 1921, Florence Cathcart (Rebecca Hall) is a published author who works with the police to expose fraudulent spiritualists.
-It is revealed that she lost her fiancé in the First World War and that she "hunts" ghosts in an attempt to see if it is possible to bring him back.
-She receives a visit from Robert Mallory (Dominic West), a teacher from a boys' boarding school in Cumbria that had been a private home until 20 years earlier.
-Robert explains that there have been sightings of the ghost of a child at the school and that such a sighting might have been the cause of the recent death of a pupil.
-Although Florence initially refuses to help Robert investigate, his concern for the children at the boarding school - whom he describes as being almost like orphans - causes her to change her mind, since she is an orphan herself.
+In 1921, author Florence Cathcart works with the police to expose fraudulent spiritualists.
+She lost her fiancé in the First World War and "hunts" ghosts to see if it is possible to bring him back.
+Robert Mallory, a teacher at a boys' boarding school, asks her to investigate sightings of a child ghost which might have caused the recent death of a pupil.
+Florence initially refuses, but Robert's concern for the children - whom he describes as being like orphans - changes her mind as she is an orphan herself.

-At the school, she meets Maud Hill (Imelda Staunton), the housekeeper, who tells Florence that she has read her books.
-After she conducts an investigation on her first night at the school, Florence comes to the conclusion that the sightings are the result of a prank, as two pupils had bullied a third into dressing as a ghost.
-With regard to the recent death, one of the teachers admits that he had forced the deceased pupil to stand outside the school in order to toughen him up after he claimed to have seen the ghost, thus scaring the young boy and causing him to have a fatal asthma attack.
-The school then closes for half-term with the only occupants being Florence, Robert, Maud, and Tom (Isaac Hempstead-Wright), a pupil whose parents live in India.
+School housekeeper Maud Hill tells Florence she has read her books.
+Florence's investigation concludes that the sightings are a prank, as two pupils had bullied a third into dressing as a ghost.
+A teacher admits that he had forced the deceased pupil to stand outside to toughen him up after he claimed to have seen the ghost, causing his fatal asthma attack.
+The school closes for half-term leaving the only occupants as Florence, Robert, Maud, and Tom, a pupil whose parents live in India.